Thomas J. Hennen (astronaut): Military career

 Mr. Hennen was the first Warrant Officer within the U.S. Army and Department of Defense to have been selected as a member of a NASA Space Shuttle flight crew.

-Tom entered the U.S. Army in 1972 and served over 23 years in the Imagery Intelligence (IMIMT)field.
+Tom entered the U.S. Army in 1972 and served over 23 years in the Imagery Intelligence (IMINT)field.
 During his career, he received extensive technical training and experience as an operational imagery analyst at both the tactical and national intelligence levels.
 His experience as an instructor, training, force, and combat developer and his extensive material development and acquisition management experience combined to make him one of the most qualified IMINT technicians within the Department of Defense (DoD).

 From 1973 to 1975, he was assigned to the 163rd Military Intelligence Battalion, Fort Hood, Texas.
 During this assignment he participated in the planning, development, and conduct of major operational and force development tests and evaluations in direct support of U.S. Army and III Corps combat requirements.
 A small sample of these tests included: the evaluation of the effectiveness of various firing methodologies of the AH-1 Cobra attack helicopter; the testing and evaluation of new camouflage netting, uniforms, and painted vehicles now in use throughout the Army; the initial U.S. Army Remotely piloted vehicle testing; phosphorus smoke tests; antenna mast tests; and heat loss/energy conservation tests.

 During 1976 through 1978, Hennen was assigned to the 203rd Military Intelligence Detachment.
 While there he served as Operations NCO and the Chief of both the Tactical and Strategic Exploitation Divisions, which provided imagery collection, exploitation, and intelligence support to the 1st Cavalry Division, the 2nd Armored Division, the 6th Armored Cavalry Regiment, and Headquarters III Corps.

 From 1978 to 1981, Mr. Hennen was assigned to 497th Reconnaissance Technical Group in Schierstein, Germany.
 This assignment was in direct support to the office of the Deputy Chief of Staff for Intelligence, Headquarters United States Air Forces in Europe.
 As a senior imagery analyst, the information derived from Mister Hennen's analysis altered and enhanced intelligence estimates and updated the enemy threat assessment against Western European and North Atlantic Treaty Organization forces, which proved critical to the continued mission effectiveness of the United States Air Forces in Europe, the United States Army Europe, and the United States European Command.